blorkfish/typescript-tiny-ioc/README.md

 A Tiny Inversion of Control container for TypeScript / JavaScript.

+This is the github repository for the techniques found in Chapter 8 of the book ["Mastering TypeScript", PAKT Publishing](https://www.packtpub.com/web-development/mastering-typescript)

 Introduction
 ---
 Inversion of Control is a powerful programming technique in which object coupling is bound at runtime.